dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day_45:_Resolve_Dockerfile_Issues/Task.md

 - WorkingDir: The working directory inside the container, which is /usr/local/apache2.
 This confirms what we previously discovered.

-## Note Read the Dockerfile very carefully
+#### Note: Read the Dockerfile very carefully to find out errors and mistakes.